solspace/craft-freeform/packages/plugin/src/Integrations/Single/FormMonitor/README.md

 - Click on **Form Monitor** in the list of available integrations.
 - On the right side of the page:
     - Enable the integration.
-    - Adjust any of the settings as needed.
+    - Adjust any settings as needed.
 - Save the form.